Each of our locations is 100% dedicated to either Nursing or Allied Health education.

 If a career as a dental assistant appeals to you, enroll in the dental assistant program at Arizona College of Allied Health’s Mesa or Glendale campus.
 Our hands-on training, which includes a clinical externship component, prepares you for success.
 Alumni of Arizona College of Allied Health’s Dental Assisting program are also encouraged to pursue dental assistant certification after graduating.

 It is also important that dental assistants possess professional “soft” skills required to communicate effectively between the dentist, the patient, and the other dental office team members.
 They may teach patients general oral hygiene tips for maintaining oral health or communicate post-operative instructions to them.

 Many times, patients are extremely nervous to visit the dental office and have dental procedures completed.
 It is important for dental assistants to be able to help keep patients calm and comfortable, so the dentist can perform procedures as needed.

-Complete a request for information form to connect with the admissions team at Arizona College.
+Complete a request for information form to connect with the admissions team at Arizona College of Allied Health.
 They’ll happily assist you with any questions you may have.
-Keep people smiling; take your first step toward your new dental assisting career and contact Arizona College today!
+Keep people smiling; take your first step toward your new dental assisting career and contact Arizona College of Allied Health today!